 However you answered these questions, at XLerant we believe that culture should be the primary driver of your organization’s decision to go with a centralized or decentralized headcount planning process.

 No one wants to run the risk of salary and benefit information falling into the wrong hands.
 This is a particularly challenging issue for organizations using Excel templates for budgeting.
 Distributing multiple iterations of spreadsheets out across the organization to all of the managers involved in the budgeting process can be a confidentiality nightmare.
 Lacking the ability to effectively limit who sees what data with a user login tied to management level or role-type makes many senior managers (justifiably) wary of implementing decentralized headcount planning.

 3. Challenges of Execution

-This category is an interwoven mix of issues related to the financial savvy of your current staff and the capabilities of the software you are using for budgeting and planning.
+This category is an interwoven mix of issues related to the financial savvy of your current staff and the capabilities of the budget and forecast software you are using.
 Questions such as: What is the financial expertise of your staff?
 Do they have the requisite experience and skills to quickly navigate Excel budgeting templates or your budgeting software?
 Can you quickly remove costs associated with an unexpected termination – or flexibly shift hire dates and reflect the impact across the budget?
 Can you easily set compensation cost drivers for benefits and salary increases?